electron/electron/docs/api/structures/printer-info.md

 * `isDefault` Boolean - whether or not a given printer is set as the default printer on the OS.
 * `options` Object - an object containing a variable number of platform-specific printer information.

-The number represented by `status` means different things on different platforms: on Windows it's potential values can be found [here](https://docs.microsoft.com/en-us/windows/win32/printdocs/printer-info-2), and on Linux and macOS they can be found [here](https://www.cups.org/doc/cupspm.html).
+The number represented by `status` means different things on different platforms: on Windows its potential values can be found [here](https://docs.microsoft.com/en-us/windows/win32/printdocs/printer-info-2), and on Linux and macOS they can be found [here](https://www.cups.org/doc/cupspm.html).

 ## Example